 I need information about...

-After being released from rehab, many patients will need ongoing therapy or nursing care.
+After being released from rehab, your loved one may need ongoing therapy or nursing care.
 Talk with a social worker or case manager about planning for care and local sources of support.

-A nurse may come and check the person’s blood pressure.
+A nurse may come and check his or her blood pressure.

 A physical therapist may help with exercises.
-The therapist will often show the patient and family members certain exercises that can be done without supervision.
+The therapist will often show him or her and family members certain exercises that can be done without supervision.

 Speech and occupational therapists can help the whole family communicate and handle tasks of daily living better.

 You may be afraid to leave your loved one alone.
 Adult day care facilities can provide supervision if you need time away during the day.
 They also give your loved one a chance to be with other people.

 You can also check your phone book and the internet for other resources.
 Try the following listings: